Diagnostic Benchmark and Iterative Inpainting for Layout-Guided Image Generation

 Teaser

-LayoutBench evaluates layout-guided image generation models with out-of-distribution (OOD) layouts in four skills: number, position, size, and shape.
+LayoutBench and LayoutBench-COCO evaluateslayout-guided image generation models with out-of-distribution (OOD) layouts in four skills: number, position, size, and shape.
 Existing models (b) LDM and (c) ReCo fail on OOD layouts by misplacing objects. (d) IterInpaint, is our new baseline with better generalization on OOD layouts.

 Teaser